-7-III.L.
-ZERO INCOME REVIEWS [Notice PIH 2023-27]
+7-III.LK.
+ZERO INCOME REVIEWS FAMILIES [Notice PIH 2023-27]

+PHAs have discretion to establish reasonable procedures to manage the risk of unreported income, such as asking families to complete a zero-income worksheet at admission or periodically after admission to determine if they have any sources of unreported income or searching any UIV sources for unreported income.
 A zero income review is an assessment, sometimes periodic, performed by HACCC of the income of a family who claims that they do not receive income from any source, including from assets.
 During such reviews, HACCC may request that families complete and sign a worksheet explaining how they pay for the household's expenses.
 HUD does not require HACCC to conduct periodic zero income reviews.

 In calculating annual income, HACCC must not assign monetary value to nonmonetary in-kind donations from a food bank or similar organization received by the family [24 CFR 5.609(b)(24)(vi)].

+PHAs may accept a self-certification of zero income from the family without taking any additional steps to verify zero reported income.
+HUD does not require such self-certifications be notarized.

-HACCC that perform zero income reviews must update local discretionary policies, procedures, and forms.
+HACCC PHAs that perform zero income reviews must update local discretionary policies, procedures, and forms.
 Families who begin receiving income which does not trigger an interim reexamination should no longer be considered zero income even though the family's income is not reflected on the Form HUD-50058.